amfern/conveyor.js/README.md

-removing system but leaving other systems that depend on it may cause issues: (ie: start engine -> remove system -> restart engine -> dependency system not found -> exception thrown) systems can remove/add other systems during runtime, but they can't restart the engine, as it may cause stack overflow, solution: engine will restart it self after each cycle if system is added or removed(when unregisterSystem/registerSystem called set a restart flag to true) add staticEntity as invalid entity names or give static entity special treatment maybe rename down to pressed and maybe rename KeyboardState to just keyboard, as it no longer represents a state should be exclusive for down and up triggers? add mouseState to HIDState add some test about mouse/wheel to hid combos state
+removing system but leaving other systems that depend on it may cause issues: (ie: start engine -> remove system -> restart engine -> dependency system not found -> exception thrown) systems can remove/add other systems during runtime, but they can't restart the engine, as it may cause stack overflow, solution: engine will restart it self after each cycle if system is added or removed(when unregisterSystem/registerSystem called set a restart flag to true) add staticEntity as invalid entity names or give static entity special treatment and maybe rename KeyboardState to just keyboard, as it no longer represents a state should be exclusive for down and up triggers?

 ### Develop Notes
 creating new system: